rwightman/efficientdet-pytorch/README.md

 # EfficientDet (PyTorch)

-This is a work in progress PyTorch implementation of EfficientDet.
+A PyTorch implementation of EfficientDet.

 It is based on the
 * official Tensorflow implementation by [Mingxing Tan and the Google Brain team](https://github.com/google/automl)
 * paper by Mingxing Tan, Ruoming Pang, Quoc V. Le [EfficientDet: Scalable and Efficient Object Detection](https://arxiv.org/abs/1911.09070)

-I am aware there are other PyTorch implementations.
-Their approach didn't fit well with my aim to replicate the Tensorflow models closely enough to allow weight ports while still maintaining a PyTorch feel and a high degree of flexibility for future additions.
-So, this is built from scratch and leverages my previous EfficientNet work.
+There are other PyTorch implementations.
+Either their approach didn't fit my aim to correctly reproduce the Tensorflow models (but with a PyTorch feel and flexibility) or they cannot come close to replicating MS COCO training from scratch.

+Aside from the default model configs, there is a lot of flexibility to facilitate experiments and rapid improvements here -- some options based on the official Tensorflow impl, some of my own:
+* BiFPN connections and combination mode are fully configurable and not baked into the model code
+* BiFPN and head modules can be switched between depthwise separable or standard convolutions
+* Activations, batch norm layers are switchable via arguments (soon config)
+* Any backbone in my `timm` model collection that supports feature extraction (`features_only` arg) can be used as a bacbkone.
+  * Currently this is includes to all models implemented by the EficientNet and MobileNetv3 classes (which also includes MNasNet, MobileNetV2, MixNet and more).
+More soon...

 ## Updates / Tasks

+### 2020-05-27
+* A D0 result in, started before last improvements: `Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.331`
+* Another D0 and D1 running with the latest code.

 ### 2020-05-22 / 23
 A bunch of changes: